worldbank/gld/Support/D - Q Checks/Single survey checks/README.md

 The first group, files `B2.01` to `B2.04` creates the GLD and external indicators for demography (`B2.01`), labour market (`B2.02`), and wages (`B2.03`).
 The external indicators are taken from [WDI](https://datatopics.worldbank.org/world-development-indicators/), [ILOSTAT](https://ilostat.ilo.org/data/) via [dbnomics](https://db.nomics.world/), and the [UN](https://data.un.org/), also accessed through dbnomics.
 File `B2.04` to unites all single indicator based files `B2.01` to `B2.03` created into a single database and creates flags to highlight the cases where the GLD indicators are too far off from what the external sources would predict.
 "Too far" is measured as not having overlapping 10% bounds around the point estimates.
 In more detail, first the upper and lower bound as 10% above or below the GLD estimate is created.
 Subsequently, the mean of all used external estimates is taken and a bound 10% above or below is created.
 A GLD indicator is flagged if its upper bound is below the external lower bound or the lower bound is above the external upper bound.

-The second group of files, files `B2.05` to `B2.09` draws the results for visual inspection.
-File `B2.05` creates figures for the data from `B2.01`, while `B2.06` and `B2.07` draws the data from `B2.02`. `B2.08` draws the wage data from `B2.03`.
-Finally, `B2.09` creates a panel of flagged figures, based on the file created by `B2.04`.
+The second group of files, files `B2.05` to `B2.10` draws the results for visual inspection.
+File `B2.05` creates figures for the data from `B2.01`, while `B2.06`, `B2.07`, and `B2.08` draws the data from `B2.02`. `B2.09` draws the wage data from `B2.03`.
+Finally, `B2.10` creates a panel of flagged figures, based on the file created by `B2.04`.

 The first group files store data in the output's "Block2_External/01_data" folder, while the figures are stored in the "Block2_External/02_figures" folder.
-Additionally, a panel of all flagged figures is stord in the output's "01_summary" folder, along with an Excel file detailing all checks.
+Additionally, a panel of all flagged figures is stored in the output's "01_summary" folder, along with an Excel file detailing all checks.
 A [separate document here](Block_2_detailed_explanation.md) details more fully the process of external checks along codes used for external sources.

 ### Block 3 - GLD missing checks